 .“Hyper-personalised experiences need to be brought online as well,” he added.
 “Show me that you know me.
 If you welcome me by my first and last name when I enter your store, do the same thing when I come to your ecommerce ecosystem.

-But it is far more than that, addressing the products, offering personalised product selections is now imperative in modern online experience, especially in go-to marketing.
+But it is far more than that, addressing the products, and offering hyper-personalisation is now imperative in modern online experience, especially in go-to marketing.
 And be creative in terms of the type of experiences and content that you feature online.
 Consumers don’t want any boundaries.
-Show me your global catalog, allow me to have an extensive discovery journey — geography should no longer be a limitation point.”
+Show me your global catalogue, and allow me to have an extensive discovery journey — geography should no longer be a limitation point.”

 We also see streaming having an impact now.
 It’s about the totality of the experience you bring to consumers between physical stores and online.
 Yes, online is a commercial channel, but it shouldn’t be treated primarily as a commercial channel.
 Instead, treat it as a place where you really can deliver amazing content that keeps your consumers engaged and inspired.”